CitadelStronghold/smart-backspace/README.md

 # Smart Backspace

-Automatically delete empty lines with a single backspace press.
+Automatically delete empty and whitespace lines with a single backspace.

 Get ready to supercharge your development process and experience the exhilaration of a seamless IDE with this must-have extension!